Do Papers Tell the Whole Story? A Benchmark and Framework for Uncovering Hidden Implementation Gaps in Bioinformatics: Benchmark Construction

 \section{Benchmark Construction}

-To systematically study the problem of paper-code consistency detection, we construct a benchmark dataset tailored to bioinformatics software, termed BioCon.
-This section details the construction process, including data source collection, paper sentence extraction, code function extraction, sentence–code pair generation, and the negative sampling strategy.
-The overall pipeline is illustrated in Figure~\ref{fig:1}.
+To systematically study the problem of paper–code consistency detection, we construct a benchmark dataset for the bioinformatics domain, termed BioCon.
+This section presents the construction pipeline in detail, including data source collection, paper sentence extraction, code function extraction, sentence–code pair generation, and the negative sampling strategy.
+The overall workflow is illustrated in Figure~\ref{fig:1}.